brontihaes/Bronti-Travel-Blog/README.md

 Now type: python manage.py runserver.
 Copy and paste this to a new tab on your web browser: http://127.0.0.1:8000/.
 Welcome to Bronti's Travel Blog.
 You can also copy and paste this to view admin of site: http://127.0.0.1:8000/admin/.
+Admin log in is Username: brontihaes Password: 0403